Cfeusier/wolfram-alpha-api-js/README.md

 #### `<wajs-client>.query(input: string, options: object): Promise<T>`

-This method allows will query the Wolfram|Alpha web-service API with the provided query.
+This method will query the Wolfram|Alpha web-service API with the provided query.

 - `input`:
   - *required*